pluralsight/guides/draft/front-end-javascript/getting-started-with-react-vr/article.md

 \-rn-cli-config.js
 ```

-From all these files and directories, the ones we're going to work with are:

-- `index.vr.js` that contains your application code.
-- `static_assets` that contains the external resource files, like images and 3D models.
+I want to highlight the `index.vr.js` file, which contains your application code, and the `static_assets` directory, which contains external resource files, like images and 3D models.

 You can know more about the project structure [here](https://facebookincubator.github.io/react-vr/docs/project-configuration.html).